The C++ courses are offered in English

 Yes, I've mastered C++!

-concepts, coroutines,
+concepts, modules,

-and new additions to C++'s basic
+and new additions to C++'s basic grammar.

 On average, if you aim at completing the course at high final grades, be